Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/compute_iaas_opensource_availability_zone.md

 page_title: "cloudtemple_compute_iaas_opensource_availability_zone Data Source - terraform-provider-cloudtemple"
 subcategory: "Compute"
 description: |-
-  Used to retrieve an Availability Zone.
+  Used to retrieve a specific machine manager from an Open IaaS infrastructure.
   To query this datasource you will need the compute_iaas_opensource_read role.
 ---

 # cloudtemple_compute_iaas_opensource_availability_zone (Data Source)

-Used to retrieve an Availability Zone.
+Used to retrieve a specific machine manager from an Open IaaS infrastructure.

 To query this datasource you will need the `compute_iaas_opensource_read` role.